IEEE CICC Call for Papers

 Educational Sessions instructed by recognized invited speakers who are among the best in the industry are included in the conference.
 They are valuable opportunities to refresh key skills in traditional circuit-design methods and acquire knowledge in vital new areas in analog, digital, and RF integrated circuit design.

-Panels, Forums and a Plenary Session provide a platform for leaders from the IC industry and academia to present highlights on new field of research and development related to circuit design and to debate key issues and controversial topics.
+Panels, Forums and a Plenary Session provide a platform for leaders from industry and academia to present highlights on new research and development related to circuit design and to debate key issues and controversial topics.
 CICC panels are well known for their lively and thought-provoking discussion and audience participation.

-Our Welcome Reception, Conference Luncheon and Exhibit with food and beverage, provide additional opportunities for discussion and peer networking.
+Our Welcome Reception and Conference Luncheon provide additional opportunities for discussion and peer networking.

-Four-page-long papers should be final format ready for publishing and submitted electronically in PDF format using the CICC website (www.ieee-cicc.org).
-CICC follows a double-blind review process.
-Please refer to the instructions on the submission website.
+Technical Session Papers are 2 pages in length (new this year).
+Papers should be camera-ready and submitted electronically in PDF format using the CICC website (www.ieeecicc.org).
+Blind review will be adopted this year.
+Please follow the instructions given at the submission website to submit a blind version for review and a complete version for publication.
 Appropriate company and government clearances MUST be obtained prior to submission.
-Papers must report an original unpublished work and concisely explain how the state-of-the-art is advanced.
+Papers must report an original unpublished work and concisely explain how the stateof-the-art is advanced, including results.
 Circuit-design papers must include measured experimental results that substantiate performance claims.
-Deadline for paper submission is 11:59 pm Pacific Time on November 15, 2019.
-Submitting authors will be notified of the final decision by January 20, 2020.
-Top-rated papers will be invited to a special issue at IEEE Journal of Solid-State Circuits.
+Deadline for paper submission is 11:59 pm Pacific Time on November 29, 2020.
+Authors of accepted papers will be notified by email by January 10, 2021.
+Top-rated papers will be invited to a special issue at IEEE Journal of Solid State Circuits.

 For more information, please visit www.ieee-cicc.org.